Logan-Toms/CMSC320-SQL-Project3/README.md

 # CMSC320-SQL-Project3

 ## Overview
 This repository contains SQL scripts developed as part of my college coursework.
 The project demonstrates my proficiency in SQL and my ability to design, manage, and query databases.
-This coursework is part of my CMSC 320 Relational Database Concepts and Applications class at the University of Maryland Global Campus.
+This coursework is part of my  Relational Database Concepts and Applications (CMSC 320) class at the University of Maryland Global Campus.

 ## Table of Contents
 1. [Project Purpose](#project-purpose)